Inverna Lockpez: Biography

 Inverna Lockpez was born in Havana, Cuba.
 Growing up, Lockpez yearned to be an artist although her mother wanted her to follow in her father’s footsteps and be a doctor.
 However, in 1959, after Fidel Castro overthrew Cuban President Fulgencio Batista, Lockpez decided to set aside art and pursue a career in medical studies.
 During the 1961 Bay of Pigs Invasion, Lockpez was a volunteer doctor and went to the front-lines to help.
 There, Lockpez helped an injured prisoner and was arrested for conspiracy.
 While in prison, Lockpez was tortured repeatedly by her own comrades.
 After three months, Lockpez was found by her father in prison where he paid for her release.
-Later she began to focus on art again, and in September 1965, Lockpez had an art exhibition at the Czechoslovakian Embassy.
+Later she began to focus on art again, and in September 1965, Lockpez had an art exhibition at the Czechoslovak Embassy.
 On opening day riots formed outside the embassy against her work because she defied Castro's approved artistic categories.
 Lockpez’s artwork was confiscated and she had to go into hiding.
 After receiving her travel visa, Lockpez left Cuba in September 1966, and moved to the United States.